KolmogorovLab/hapdup/README.md

-# hapdup
+# Hapdup

-hapdup (haplotype duplicator) is a pipeline to convert a haploid long-read assembly into a (pseudo-)diploid assembly.
+Hapdup (haplotype duplicator) is a pipeline to convert a haploid Oxford Nanopore assembly into a (pseudo-)diploid assembly.
-The assembly preserves heterozygous structural variants (in addition to small variants) and is locally-phased within large blocks.
+The reconstructed haplotypes preserve heterozygous structural variants (in addition to small variants) and are locally phased.

 ## Version 0.2